It’s conference season in the world of student affairs, and we’re excited to bring you some of the best information for navigating them this year.

-Between NACA, ACPA, NASPA, and ACUI (just to name a few) there are endless opportunities for new connections and communicating best practices in the world of higher education.
-For students, this is the season to be applying for graduate programs, waiting to hear back on internships, or full time jobs.
-For career switchers, it’s applying and re-preparing resumes, cover letters, and chatting about transferable skills.
+Between NACA, ACPA, NASPA, and ACUI (just to name a few), there are endless opportunities for new connections and communicating best practices in the world of higher education.
+For students, this is the season to apply to graduate school, internship programs, and full-time jobs.
+For career switchers, it’s time to prepare resumes and cover letters, and get ready to chat about transferable skills.

-Whether you’re looking to build your network, looking for a new job, or practicing those presentation skills – preparation is key!
+Whether you’re looking to build your network, searching for a new job, or practicing those presentation skills, preparation is key!
 We’ve compiled the ultimate conference guide to prepare you for any conference you attend.

-Choosing sessions ahead of time will help you and your student affairs team from scrambling the first day of the conference.
-Divide up sessions among your team so you’re not doubling up on efforts, unless you’re looking to implement a new initiative.
+Choosing sessions ahead of time will help you and your student affairs team avoiding scrambling on the first day of the conference.
+Divide up sessions among your team so you’re not doubling up your efforts, unless you’re looking to implement a new initiative.

 — Kathryn LeConey, MS (@KathrynLeConey) February 11, 2016

-Go for a run or check out the workout area.
+- Go for a run, take a leisurely stroll, or check out the workout area.